OpenTechSchool-Brussels/generative-art-with-processing/Adding-a-dimension.markdown

 Hmmm...
 It is a sphere, but only part of it.
-This is because it is drawn in the center (0,0,0).
-While previous object defined implicitely there position, 3D objects don't.
+This is because it is drawn in the centre (0,0,0).
+While previous object defined implicitly there position, 3D objects don't.
 They need to be moved (translated or rotated).
 We'll see how to do that in next sessions.
-If we can't move the world (the sphere) yet, we can at least move our perseption of it (the camera).
-For that, we need a function fittingly called `camera` which (beware) takes 9 paremeters as input!
+If we can't move the world (the sphere) yet, we can at least move our perception of it (the camera).
+For that, we need a function fittingly called `camera` which (beware) takes 9 parameters as input!
 Don't panic, they are actually quite simple.
-If you want to define a camera in 3D (imagine a real one next to you), you need to know its position (xEye, yEye, zEye: 3 parameteres), where it's looking at (xLook, yLook, zLook: 3 parameters) and last its orientation: where is "up" for the camera (xUp, yUp, zUp: 3 parameteres).
+If you want to define a camera in 3D (imagine a real one next to you), you need to know its position (xEye, yEye, zEye: 3 parameters), where it's looking at (xLook, yLook, zLook: 3 parameters) and last its orientation: where is "up" for the camera (xUp, yUp, zUp: 3 parameters).
 So all in all:

 ```java
   camera( xEye,  yEye,  zEye,